Status: Revised Effective Date: 09/10/2023

 Critical to any finding of clinical appropriateness under the guidelines for a specific diagnostic or therapeutic intervention are the following elements:

-If these elements are not established with respect to a given request, the determination of appropriateness will most likely require a peer-to-peer conversation to understand the individual and unique facts that would supersede the requirements set forth above.
-During the peer-to-peer conversation, factors such as patient acuity and setting of service may also be taken into account.
+If these elements are not established with respect to a given request, the determination of appropriateness will most likely require a peer-to-peer conversation to understand the individual and unique facts that would justify a finding of clinical appropriateness During the peer-to-peer conversation, factors such as patient acuity and setting of service may also be taken into account to the extent permitted by law.

 Simultaneous Ordering of Multiple Diagnostic or Therapeutic Interventions